 A student's transcript is the record of academic work undertaken and results obtained while at the Mount.
 Transcripts are prepared and released upon the written request of students in good financial standing with the University.
 Telephone requests cannot be accepted, but written and signed requests may be sent by FAX to (902) 457-6498 to expedite ordering.
+Complete and submit the Transcript Request form available online at msvu.ca/regofficeforms.
 Students may obtain an unofficial copy of their own transcript upon request.